 Error Example Physical and mental fatigue Failure to get adequate rest Attention and reflexes are compromised.
-An officer, who had been working a great deal of overtime, was assigned to a DUI checkpoint.
-After several hours standing on the line, the overtired officer began to conduct less thorough screenings.
-Failure to watch a suspect's hands Officer misses occupant(s) reaching for a firearm or other deadly weapon, or Officer fails to notice suspect disposing of evidence.
-Officers stopped a vehicle and ordered the driver to exit the vehicle and approach the officers.
-As he approached, the driver dropped a small bag of drugs, unnoticed by the officers.
-The officers later located the drugs as they were searching the area near the car.
+A peace officer, who had been working a great deal of overtime, was assigned to a DUI checkpoint.
+After several hours standing on the line, the overtired peace officer began to conduct less thorough screenings.
+Failure to watch a suspect's hands Peace officer misses occupant(s) reaching for a firearm or other deadly weapon, or Peace officer fails to notice suspect disposing of evidence. peace Officers stopped a vehicle and ordered the driver to exit the vehicle and approach the peace officers.
+As he approached, the driver dropped a small bag of drugs, unnoticed by the peace officers.
+The peace officers later located the drugs as they were searching the area near the car.
 But because they were not watching the driver's hands when this occurred, they were not able to connect the evidence to the driver.
 Complacency Process becomes routine Ignoring signs occupant(s) are an immediate threat During a traffic enforcement pullover, the driver appeared to be very nervous and agitated.
 The patrol officer ignored the driver's nervousness, and after obtaining the driver's licenses and I.D., walked back to the patrol car to write the citation.
-As the officer walked away, the driver reached under the seat, pulled out a handgun and began shooting at the officer.
+As the patrol officer walked away, the driver reached under the seat, pulled out a handgun and began shooting at the patrol officer.